-The post is funded until 30 April 2021.
-The salary will be on the Academic scale, Grade 5 scale £34,238 - £40,011 per annum (inclusive of London Weighting).
+This part-time post (0.3 FTE) is fixed term and funded by the ESRC until 31 January 2022.
+The post is available from 1 September 2021.
+The salary will be on the Academic pathways Grade 5 in the range £34,854- £40,011 per annum pro rata (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.
+The post is based in London at the London School of Hygiene & Tropical Medicine.

-Applications should be made online via our website at http://jobs.lshtm.ac.uk.
+Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
 Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.
-Please quote reference ITD-CRD-2020-11
+Please quote reference REF ITD-CRD-2021-13